 The spacerocks collided with the Federation craft and as they shattered, the fiberglass like particles were instantly sucked into the forward compressor, jamming the rotary propulsion and sending the doctor’s ship spiraling out of control.

 Kala tore her eyes away from the cockpit window and grabbed at the handles of the steering mechanism.
-Amid the flashing of red safety lights and wailing alarms, the metallic voice of the ship’s computer proceeded to inform her that her autopilot had been disengaged and that the manual steering override was now in effect.
+Amid the flashing of red safety lights and wailing alarms, the metallic voice of the ship’s computer proceeded to inform the doctor that her autopilot had been disengaged and the manual steering override was now in effect.

-“Tell me something I don’t know.”
-She cursed at the computer through gritted teeth, trying desperately to find a center point among the whirlpool of stars that spun around and around before her.
-But no matter how hard she tried, she could not right the ship out of its corkscrew dive.
+“Tell me something I don’t know,” she cursed at the computer through gritted teeth, trying desperately to find a center point among the whirlpool of stars that spun round and round before her.
+But no matter how hard Kala tried, she could not right the ship out of its corkscrew dive.

 Doctor Leahy was thrown from her seat.
 Her forehead met the hard metal surface of the ceiling controls and she was knocked brutally unconscious.

 The spiraling chaos and noise from before was stilled instantly, leaving an eerie and empty silence to fill the void.
 The small Federation shuttle hung motionless against the black depths of space, holding its breath as it floated in its transient state.
 The electric connections had been severed, causing the lights to flicker briefly before the ship went dark.
 Losing all systems except for the backup oxygen cells, Kala’s body now floated free throughout the cabin.
 Small droplets of her blood beaded from a large cut on her forehead and drifted upon the suspended air.